Kevin's Journey

 Kofago is something very special.
 What started out as a social justice project three years ago has blossomed into a performing arts company with a full cast of artists who are dedicated to their healing and growth through our work.
 For more information, please check out our work at the website below:

-Link to Kofago Dance Ensemble Website
+Link to Kofago Dance Ensemble website

 Queensborough Community College